alexmbright/C482/README.md

 # C482
 Assignment for WGU - C482 Software I

-This program is an Inventory Management System created using JDK 11 and JavaFX 17.
+This program is an Inventory Management System created using JDK 11 and JavaFX 17, as listed in the course requirements.